lucidsoftware/apt-boto-s3/README.md

 The most widely deployed package management system meets one of the largest cloud storage providers.
 Perfect.

-There are alternative apt transports for S3, like [apt-transport-s3](https://github.com/BashtonLtd/apt-transport-s3) or [apt-s3/apt-transport-s3](https://github.com/castlabs/apt-s3).
-This project has
+While there are alternative apt transports for S3, like [apt-transport-s3](https://github.com/BashtonLtd/apt-transport-s3) or [apt-s3/apt-transport-s3](https://github.com/castlabs/apt-s3), this project has

 * standard AWS credential resolution, including environment variables and ~/.aws/credentials
 * pipelining requests for faster updates